Sidgi/Budgeting-app/README.md

 ## Project Name: Budgeting app

 ## Project Overview
-This is the fifth project assignment for General Assembly's Software Engineering Immersive program.
-This is my final project.
-This will be financial - budgeting app to create your personal budget  and track your incomes and expences.
+This is the fifth project aka Final Project assignment for General Assembly's Software Engineering Immersive program.
+This will be financial - budgeting app.
+It will allow you to create your personal budget and track your incomes and expences.
+Coming from financial background and having passion in both economics and programming I wanted to create app that will integrate my knoledge in both fields.
+At the same time I always had need in app that will allow to track my expenses and would be free for use.
+Still even if I can find free app in the vast expanses of Internet, that app would not give me reports that I need and would be full of advertisement content.
+And in general I always wanted to create such app myself from scratch.
+So I tried to make my dream real.

 ### Description aka User's Story
 My budgeting app will allow users to signup or login into his/her account.
 The user will be able to create his income/expense and then see reflection in his wallets.
 The user can track his money flow throw his wallets.
 The user will also be able to update a income/expense and delete it.